majouve/FLAME/README.txt

 percent.num.coins.same = percent of coin finds in a cluster that have the same amount of coins as the central ID (+/- 5) avg.coin.num.dif = average(number of coins of central cf - number of coins in each *All other percent and average columns follow the same idea* is.gold/bronze/silver.zero = Some of the metals (esp gold and silver) will be absent from many coin finds.
-This means that coins finds with an equal amount of gold coins, for example, will look the same as coin finds how.many.matches = this counts how many attributes have a percent match > 0
+This means that coins finds with an equal amount of gold coins, for example, will look the same in the spread sheet (percent.gold.same = 0 and avg.gold.dif = 0) as coin finds all with gold zero coins.
+I added this column that will be TRUE when all coins in a cf cluster have zero of one type of metal and that will be FALSE otherwise. how.many.matches = this counts how many attributes have a percent match > 0